feddelegrand7/mini007/README.md

 #> [1] "OpenAI"
 #>
 #> [[2]]$prompt
-#> [1] "Summarize the economic situation in Algeria in three concise bullet points."
+#> [1] "Summarize the economic situation of Algeria into 3 concise bullet points in English."
 #>
 #> [[2]]$response
-#> [1] "- Algeria's economy heavily relies on hydrocarbons, which make up around 95% of exports and 30% of GDP.  \n- Efforts to diversify the economy are underway, with slow growth in agriculture and manufacturing sectors.  \n- Inflation is moderate at 6-7%, while unemployment remains high at approximately 12-14%."
+#> [1] "- Algeria's GDP growth is moderate at 2-3%, primarily fueled by its hydrocarbons sector, which represents about 30% of the economy.  \n- Key industries driving the economy include energy, mining, agriculture, and manufacturing.  \n- Major challenges consist of heavy dependence on oil exports, high unemployment rates, and the urgent need for economic diversification."
 #>
 #>
 #> [[3]]
 #> [[3]]$agent_id
-#> [1] "0162f54b-d99d-4c75-8407-d674cbfc6237"
+#> [1] "3d57f850-b179-4f25-8db0-f859ca31f362"
 #>
 #> [[3]]$agent_name
 #> [1] "translator"